Student Affairs University Housing

 No. The contract you are signing is a binding, legal agreement, so we do not release students to make other housing arrangements.
 You will be financially responsible for the terms of your University Housing Contract for the next academic year.

-If you currently require special housing/ADA accommodations and would like to continue with the same accommodations for the next school year, we encourage you to select your same room during the Same Room Phase of Housing Sign-Up.
-If you want to select a new room, you must inform us of your needs within the Housing Sign-Up application (the assignment considerations link within the Personal Contact & Details Section of the contract.).
+If you currently require special housing/ADA accommodations and would like to continue with the same accommodations for the next school year, express your interest in returning via the Housing Sign-Up process.
+If you want to select a different room, please complete the interest portion of Housing Sign-Up and contact the assistant director of Housing Information via email, housing@illinois.edu, or call 217-333-7111, to discuss potential options.

 Check out our accommodations and assignment considerations page for more information.